-When I write about the various methods to actuate an air valve I use the term actuator for the electrical or mechanical device that shifts the internal workings of the air valve, and I use the term operator for the person that moves the lever or pushes the button to actuate the valve.
-Here is some background information on air valves if you are interested.
+When I write about the various methods to actuate an air valve I use the term actuator to refer to the electrical or mechanical device that shifts the internal workings of an air valve.
+I use the term operator to refer to the person that moves the lever or pushes the button to actuate the valve.
+Here is some background information on air valves on this site if you are interested.

-The poppet, connected directly to the pole piece, also shifts (#3), moving off one seat and onto another, and now allowing the compressed air to flow through the valve.
+The poppet, connected directly to the pole piece, also shifts (#3), moving off one seat and onto another, now allowing the compressed air to flow through the valve.

 Item #2 depicts the inner valve actuator, the coil spring, which has now been compressed by the force generated by the coil, and the movement of the pole piece and the poppet.

 When this direct acting solenoid valve is de-energized, the return spring shifts the poppet and the pole piece the other way inside the valve, and the compressed air is, once again, blocked.

 But, why not just use solenoids to do work instead of air cylinders?

 While a solenoid coil can generate sufficient force to move a small, very light object over a short distance, the movement and the size of the item being moved is limited by the relatively limited force from the coil.